-Advisory board members pave the way for positive care experiences for future patients
+Advisory committee members pave the way for positive care experiences for future patients

 For Cristina Reed, cancer survivorship can be difficult.
 Though she’s had stage 4 non-Hodgkin’s lymphoma, the doctors caught it and used chemotherapy to get the disease on track.
 Sometimes, even now after her five-year scan came back clear, she feels guilty for surviving.

 "Do I dare say my cancer experience was ideal," Reed says.
 "Yes, my kids were little, but I am still around.
 My oncologist was very proactive with me.
 My husband did the research and sought information to ensure I got to U-M. I responded well to chemo."